 Teprotumumab-tbrw targets and blocks a protein called insulin-like growth factor receptor (IGF-R) that is involved in activating inflammatory cells around the eye.
 When IGF-R is blocked, inflammation is decreased, preventing the fat and muscle behind the eye from expanding.

-Teprotumumab-tbrw is given as an intravenous (into a vein) injection.
-You receive this medication in a hospital or outpatient health care setting.
+Teprotumumab-tbrw is given as an intravenous (IV) infusion (into a vein).
+You receive this medication in a hospital or outpatient healthcare setting.

 The most common side effects of teprotumumab include: